-See canvas flushing.
+See canvas for information on canvas flushing.

 '''

 (send a-canvas set-canvas-background color) → void?

 color: (is-a?/c color%)

 '''

 Sets the color used to "erase" the canvas content before on-paint is called.
 (This color is typically associated with the canvas at a low level, so that it is used even when a complete refresh of the canvas is delayed by other activity.)